Canon 7D II vs Olympus E-P3

 Travel and landscape photographers will find it useful that the 7D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the 7D Mark II and the E-P3 have been discontinued, but can regularly be found used on ebay.
 The E-P3 was replaced by the Olympus E-P5, while the 7D Mark II does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 7D Mark II and E-P3 can be found, respectively, in the Canon 7D II Manual (free pdf) or the online Olympus E-P3 Manual.

 So what is the bottom line?
 Is the Canon 7D II better than the Olympus E-P3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.